-SOC 246 : Criminology
+SOC 246: Criminology

 Analysis of criminal behavior-the social definition of crime and the criminal, incidence and trends in crime, theories and explanations of crime.

-Credits 3

-Prerequisites

-SOC 101 or SOC 102

-Semester Offered

-Offered spring semester, odd-numbered years.

-SOC 301 : Social Theory
+SOC 301: Social Theory

 A study of the work of major sociological theorists with special attention to the social and intellectual contexts within which the theories have been produced.
-Credits 3

-Core Tags WI Prerequisites SOC 101 and one 200 level or higher sociology course Semester Offered Offered fall semester, even-numbered years.
+SOC 101 and one 200 level or higher sociology course

-SOC 310 : Community Based Applications for Social Science
+SOC 310: Community Based Applications for Social Science

 This course provides a practical view of the social sciences including the social, cultural, and personality factors influencing community development.
 Students will use their analytical skills to explain various social issues in a variety of community settings using both contemporary and historical data.
 Academic and nonacademic careers in the social sciences will be explored.
-Credits 3